rohan-deshpande/trux/docs/usage/react.md

 import { User } from './stores/models';
 import React, { Component, PropTypes } from 'react';

-// Profile is, as we term it in Trux, a connector.
-// It will contain three nodes, ProfilePic, UserName and UserBio class Profile extends Component {
+class Profile extends Component {
   static propTypes = {
     userStore: PropTypes.object.isRequired